 Your pre-ILP housing will start on the program-arrival day and run through the end of the pre-ILP, at which point you will need to move into your accommodations for the remainder of the semester/year.

 There is no dorm option for the ILP only.
 If you want to stay in the dorms for the ILP, you will be entering into a contract for the entire semester/year.

-Most students that plan to find their own housing will need to stay in temporary accommodations while searching for more permanent housing for the semester or year.
+Most students will need to stay in temporary accommodations while searching for more permanent housing for the semester or year.
 Here are the most popular options for temporary accommodations: